cds-amal/fzf-eip/CONTRIBUTING.md

 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-People _love_ thorough bug reports.
+We _love_ thorough bug reports.
 I'm not even kidding.

 ## Use a Consistent Coding Style